Home » Indian Polity » Financial Bill

 A financial bill (II) does not contain any of the items listed in Article 110, but it does contain measures impacting Consolidated Fund of India spending.
 It is regarded as an ordinary bill and is handled in every way by the same parliamentary process as an ordinary bill.
 This bill’s only unique feature is that it cannot be passed by either House of Parliament unless the President has asked for that House to take the proposal under consideration.

-As a result, the President’s consent is not necessary for the filing of finance bill (II) in either House of Parliament.
-In other words, the President’s proposal is required during the consideration stage but not during the introduction stage.
-Either House of Parliament has the option to accept it or change it.
-The President may call a joint session of the two Houses if they cannot agree on such a measure.
-This will end the impasse.
-When the measure is presented to the President, he has three options: to approve it, to reject it, or to send it back to the Houses for further deliberation.
+The President’s consent is not needed to introduce Finance Bill (II) in Parliament.
+It is only required during the consideration stage.
+Either House of Parliament can accept or change it.
+If there is a disagreement between the Houses, the President may call a joint session.
+When the bill reaches the President, he can approve it, reject it, or send it back to the Houses for further discussion.

 Also Read: Public Accounts Committee